AlDanial/cloc/README.md

                              See also --git, --count-and-diff, --diff-alignment,
                              --diff-list-file, --diff-timeout, --ignore-case,
                              --ignore-whitespace.
-   --diff-timeout &lt;N&gt;        Ignore files which take more than &lt;N&gt; seconds
+   --diff-timeout <N>        Ignore files which take more than <N> seconds
                              to process.
 Default is 10 seconds.
-Setting &lt;N&gt;
+Setting <N>
                              to 0 allows unlimited time.
 (Large files with many repeated lines can cause Algorithm::Diff::sdiff()
                              to take hours.)
 See also --timeout.